-This article explains how to integrate STAS in an environment with a single Active Directory Server.
+This knowledge base article explains how to integrate STAS in an environment with a single Active Directory Server.

 Note: Please be aware that once STAS is activated for testing or implementation, the firewall drops un-authenticated traffic until the probing responds or times out.